-- Pathological nodal (pN) staging is established after pathological evaluation of the surgically dissected specimen.
-It is based on number of lymph nodes identified in surgical specimen and ENE status of nodes.
+- Pathological nodal (pN) staging is established after the pathological evaluation of the surgically dissected specimen.
+It is based on the number of lymph nodes identified in the surgical specimen and ENE status of nodes.

 cN classification for p16 negative tumors.

-With the exception of inclusion of extra nodal extension, cN classification for p16 negative tumor remains unchanged.
+With the exception of the inclusion of extranodal extension, cN classification for p16 negative tumors remains unchanged.

 N3 nodes are now divided into N3a and N3b.